LogiScore/backend/RENDER_DEPLOYMENT_GUIDE.md

 #### 3. Deploy

-Click "Create Background Worker" to deploy.
+Click "Create Cron Job" to deploy.

+### Option 2: Background Worker (Alternative)

+If you prefer a Background Worker (runs continuously):

+1. Go to your Render dashboard
+2. Click "New +" → "Background Worker"
+3. Configure the same settings as above
+4. **Note**: This costs more as it runs 24/7

-### Option 2: External Cron Service
+### Option 3: External Cron Service

 Use an external service to call your API endpoint: